 "Nature has neither shell nor kernel"

-He invited us to ponder these before the next class, and said that he would give us the third quote sometime later in the semester.
+He invited us to ponder these before the next class, saying that he would give us the third quote sometime later in the semester.
 The ensuing discussion was stimulating, and is a testament to the staying power of these ideas that I have never forgotten the quotes.

-Hugh gave me a paper he had written with many of his ideas ("The Split Fifth"), and subsequently he published a book in 1997 called "The Piece as a Whole: Studies in Holistic Musical Analysis" that is an expansion of the paper and, in my opinion, a good read.
+He also shared a paper ("The Split Fifth") with me that included many of his ideas on musical analysis, and in 1997 published a book called "The Piece as a Whole: Studies in Holistic Musical Analysis" that is an expansion of the paper and an excellent and thought-provoking read.

 "Ripeness is all"

-I found ultimately that Hugh was a tough grader because he expected students to do the work and did not stand for anything less.
-We got along well, and I've kept the quotes in mind about many pursuits and disciplines, as well as with life itself.
-He was a true artist, and I was lucky to cross paths with him.
+Regarding his toughness and rigor I came to understand that Hugh gave a lot of low grades because he expected students to do all the assigned work, and when they did not this was reflected in the final grade.
+I did my best to keep up and we got along well, and I've kept the quotes in mind about many pursuits and disciplines, as well as with life itself.
+He was a true artist, I feel that he enlarged my being and that I was fortunate to be his student.